esnet/react-timeseries-charts/src/website/guides/style.md

             style={trafficStyle}
             ... />

-What's more we can use the same style `trafficStyle` in the `Legend`:
+What's more, we can use the same style `trafficStyle` in the `Legend`:

     <Legend
         type="swatch"